TheStaticMage/firebot-mage-onscreen-chat/doc/upgrading.md

 ### From 1.0.0 or 1.0.1 -> 1.1.0+

 :fire: Version 1.1.0 and higher require Firebot 5.65 or later.
-If you are running Firebot 5.64, stay on version 1.0.1.

 ### From 0.0.1 -> 1.0.0